G4URAV001/weather-app/README.md

 ## API Integration

-This app uses weather APIs to fetch real-time weather data.
-Make sure to configure your API keys in the appropriate environment variables.
+This app uses the OpenWeatherMap API to fetch real-time weather data.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request